 Wronski Feint: Used many many many times throughout the course of the series.

 Brooklyn: (immediately after he and Angela cause two pursuing Steel Clan to crash into each other) "You'd be surprised just how often that works."

-Note that Xanatos Gambits are not exclusive to Xanatos; the Weird Sisters, for example, pull one off in "High Noon." they brainwashed Macbeth and Demona into fighting the new york clan when their real goal was distraction so they could steal magical items.
+Note that Xanatos Gambits are not exclusive to Xanatos; the Weird Sisters, for example, pull one off in "High Noon."
+They brainwashed Macbeth and Demona into fighting the New York clan.
+Their real goal was distraction so they could steal magical items.
 If Macbeth and Demona won, however, that would be an additional bonus.